List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories: Overseas Territories

-The British Overseas Territories (BOTs) are generally speaking small nations, mostly islands, which are administered internally, but which the United Kingdom has responsibility for serious matters, such as defence.
+The British Overseas Territories (BOTs) are British sovereign territory, mostly islands, within most of which most competencies (aspects of governance) are delegated to local administrations, but for which the government of the United Kingdom is ultimately responsible and retains responsibility for serious matters, such as defence and security, with police forces directly under the control of the governor.

 Consequently, law enforcement in these territories closely mirrors the UK, with some influence from other nations.
-Some of these agencies are very old and were setup centuries ago.
+Some of these agencies are very old and were set up centuries ago.

-Civil Police
+Civil police

 Almost all BOTs have a civil police force.
 Some forces may serve more than one island or territory.
 See below for details.